Khaulat/khaulat.github.io/_pages/blog.md

 ---
 layout: archive
-title: "Posts on Machine Learning, Technology and any other thing I wish to share."
+title: "Articles on Machine Learning, Technology and any other thing I wish to share."
 permalink: /blog/
 author-profile: false
 ---

-<h2>Posts</h2>
 {% for post in site.posts %}
   {% include archive-single.html %}
 {% endfor %}